MathiasGroebe/point_selection/README.md

-# discrete_isolation
+# Discrete Isolation
-QGIS-Plugin for calculating the discrete isolatopn
+QGIS-Plugin for calculating the discrete isolation